apache/cordova-cli/README.md

 cordova-cli has been tested on Mas OS X, Linux, Windows 7 and Windows 8.

+Note also, that some platforms have OS restrictions.
+For example, you cannot build for Windows 8 or Windows Phone 7 & 8 on Mac OS, and you cannot build for iOS in Windows.

 # Install

     npm install -g cordova